-- To provide students a solid background in the fundamentals of Physics and to impart that knowledge in Physical Science & Life Science disciplines.
-The course is designed to develop scientific attitudes and enable the students to correlate the concepts of Physics with the core programmes. - 2.
-To make the students gain practical knowledge to correlate the theoretical studies and to develop practical applications of engineering.
+- 1. To provide students with a solid background in the fundamentals of Physics and impart this knowledge in Physical Science and Life Science disciplines. - 2.
+To develop scientific attitudes and enable students to correlate Physics concepts with their core programs. - 3.
+To equip students with practical knowledge that complements their theoretical studies and develop their ability to create practical applications and solutions in engineering based on their understanding of Physics.